-Beginning in 2008, revenue recaptured from the state's "super wealthy" districts could be capped at around 35 percent of their M&O revenue.
-This would mean a substantial windfall for these districts, which would receive huge funding increases while many school districts would not receive enough to keep up with inflation.
-Even though these "super wealthy" districts account for only a small number and percentage of the overall number of students and districts in the state.
-No child in Texas should receive substantially more funding than another child in a state public school system.
+The 38 percent cap on recapture would lead to wide inequities between a handful of "super wealthy" districts and the rest of the school districts in the state.
+Districts taxing at the maximum rate would experience a windfall in funding after limitations on increases expire in 2009.
+A more likely scenario is that these districts would reduce their tax rates sharply and still have access to significantly more money than other districts taxing at the maximum rate.
+Even though these "super wealthy" districts account for only a small number and percentage of the overall number of students and districts in the state, no child in Texas should receive substantially more funding than another child in a state public school system.